MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 # Get an estimate for Azure Data Explorer with the pricing calculator

-Azure Data Explorer provides a [pricing calculator](https://azure.microsoft.com/pricing/calculator/?service=azure-data-explorer) to help you decide how to configure your cluster.
-The calculator estimates the cost of your configuration from either a pre-configured set of components or from components you manually select and configure.
+Azure Data Explorer provides a [pricing calculator](https://azure.microsoft.com/pricing/calculator/?service=azure-data-explorer) to estimate the cost of your cluster based on your workloads and data volume.
+The calculator estimates the cost from either an auto-selected set of components or from components you manually select and configure.
+As you change the configuration, the price will change as well to help you make better decisions about how to configure your cluster.

 ## Get started